-Inserting a Current Sense Resistor in series between the regulator output and the FPGA device creates a small voltage drop which, by Ohm's Law, is proportional to the flowing current.
-Measuring this voltage through an XADC gives you the current being supplied to the FPGA device.
-To understand the connections needed to obtain the desired accuracy of measurements, see the 7 Series FPGAs and Zynq-7000 SoC XADC Dual 12-Bit 1 MSPS Analog-to-Digital Converter User Guide (UG480) [Ref 9] (also known as the XADC User Guide).
-See Driving the Xilinx Analog-to-Digital Converter (XAPP795) [Ref 10] for more information on how to use a current sense resistor.
+Inserting a Current Sense Resistor in series between the regulator output and the device creates a small voltage drop which, by Ohm's Law, is proportional to the flowing current.
+Measuring this voltage through an XADC/SYSMON gives you the current being supplied to the device.
+To understand the connections needed to obtain the desired accuracy of measurements, refer to the user guide of the respective device family, UltraScale Architecture System Monitor User Guide (UG580), and 7 Series FPGAs and Zynq-7000 SoC XADC Dual 12-Bit 1 MSPS Analog-to-Digital Converter User Guide (UG480) (also known as the XADC User Guide).
+See Driving the Xilinx Analog-to-Digital Converter (XAPP795) for more information on how to use a current sense resistor.